© 2025 All Rights reserved WUSF

 Map of red tide

-Low concentrations of the toxin were found this week around downtown St. Petersburg and the Sunshine Skyway Bridge.
+Low concentrations of the toxin were found this past week around downtown St. Petersburg and the Sunshine Skyway bridge.

-Low concentrations are also being reported at the South Skyway Fishing Pier, Anna Maria Island and in Sarasota Bay at New Pass Dock and the Ringling Causeway.
+Low concentrations are also being reported at the South Skyway Fishing Pier, Anna Maria Island, Sarasota Bay at New Pass Dock and Ringling Causeway.

 Fish kills and respiratory irritation believed to come from red tide were reported over the past week along the Sarasota County beaches.

-The Florida Fish and Wildlife Conservation Commission is reporting over the past week, the red tide organism Karenia brevis was detected in 65 samples collected from the Gulf and Atlantic coasts of Florida.
-Bloom concentrations (>100,000 cells/liter) were observed in eight samples: one from Hillsborough County, six from Sarasota County, and one offshore of Lee County.
+The Florida Fish and Wildlife Conservation Commission is reporting that over the past week the red tide organism Karenia brevis was detected in 65 samples collected from the Gulf of Mexico and Atlantic coasts.
+Bloom concentrations (greater than 100,000 cells per liter) were observed in eight samples: one from Hillsborough County, six from Sarasota County, and one offshore of Lee County.

-Satellite imagery from this week reveals a 75-mile long patch of elevated chlorophyll along Florida’s Southwest Coast, located from 5 to 10 miles offshore of Charlotte, Lee, and Collier counties, and extending about 35 miles across at its widest point.
-The recent imagery suggests that chlorophyll patches have been pushed southward because of northerly wind and ocean circulation.
+Satellite imagery this week reveals a 75-mile long patch of elevated chlorophyll along Florida’s Southwest coast, from 5 to 10 miles offshore of Charlotte, Lee and Collier counties, and extending about 35 miles across at its widest point.
+The imagery suggests that chlorophyll patches have been pushed southward because of northerly wind and ocean circulation.

 map of red tide hotspots